 - Anywhere else a client may see you or your company.

-When starting out and growing your business needs to do two things.
-The first is to entice new customers and let them know what you do, the second is to be recognisable to existing customers, or to those that may have seen you elsewhere and searching for you again at a later date.
+Growing your business requires you to do two things: The first is to entice new customers and let them know what you do; the second is to be recognisable to existing customers, or to those that may have seen you elsewhere and searching for you again at a later date.

 A logo and brand needs to cut through the traffic and immediately tell the potential client what you do (primarily) and then who you are (secondarily).
-There’s no point proclaiming you are “Bill Smith”, tell them you are a magician who provides the entertainment they want, then tell them who you are.
+There’s no point just proudly proclaiming you are “Bill Smith”.
+Tell them you are a magician who provides the entertainment they want, then tell them who you are.

-Remember, as logo doesn’t have to be a graphic, in fact I recommend using text to say who you are and what you do, but use the choice of font and colour to give character.
+Remember, a logo doesn’t have to be a graphic.
+I recommend using text to say who you are and what you do, but use the choice of font and colour to give character.
+(Compare Coca Cola’s logo to Apple’s.)

 You may wish to add a tag line such as “Children’s Entertainer” or simply “Magician”.
-Personally I would use a similar font but try to change the colour/style slightly from the main name.
-Of course, this depend on your personal preference and style of the logo.
+Use the same font but try to change the colour/style slightly from the main name, such as putting it in italics or bold.

-I tried to avoid cliches such as top hats, magic wands, rabbits and playing cards because they are too over used.
+If aiming for the corporate market avoid cliches such as top hats, magic wands, rabbits and playing cards because they are too over used.
 I felt that using this type of image did not reflect my performing style, and that a prospective booker may interpret a logo incorporating them as lazy, unprofessional, cheesy and dated.
-This is again down to personal preference, and if your style is of a classic magician who wears a top-hat and produces rabbits with a wave of the magic wand then by all means incorporate this imagery into your brand.
+However, for children’s and family shows this would be perfect and instantly convey the fun magic show.

 Brands and logos for client recognition